felicityfmn/Muse/README.md

 The application is represented by 1 Reagent atom which contains everything and event handlers (in rs.views) that delegate to pure functions (in rs.actions) to change the state as a function of their events

+Namespaces:

+* `rs.views` functions for making Reagent views of data.
+Views are React objects that display data or determine the style of other views

+* `rs.actions` functions for changing application state

 ## Usage